Click here to Download Workshop Programme 2023 (253 kB, pdf)

 Status | Workshop full.
 Waiting list now formed in the event of cancellations

-Materials to Bring |
+Materials to Bring | All materials will be provided.

 Food & Drink | Please bring a packed lunch.
 Tea & coffee provided.